wikimedia/integration-zuul/doc/source/tutorials/quick-start.rst

 .. literalinclude:: /examples/zuul-config/playbooks/base/post-logs.yaml
    :language: yaml

+The first role in this playbook generates some metadata about the logs which are about to be uploaded.
+Zuul uses this metadata in its web interface to nicely render the logs and other information about the build.

 This tutorial is running an Apache webserver in a container which will serve build logs from a volume that is shared with the Zuul executor.
 That volume is mounted at `/srv/static/logs`, which is the default